MelaniaZ4/MelaniaZ4/README.md

 - 👋 Hi, I’m Mel
 - 👀 I’m interested in Software development and learning new coding languages
-- 🌱 I’m currently learning C# and SQL
+- 🌱 I’m currently learning and working with Angular and Ionic
-- 💞️ I’m looking to collaborate on anything related to C# or Website Development
 - 📫 How to reach me: mela.brandes@gmail.com

 <!---